Your Canon Camera Just Became the Best Webcam You Own

 Since I used a telephoto lens, I was able to adjust the lens to zoom in, which resulted in over-the-top close-ups whenever I wanted to add some drama to a call.

-To have an even better experience, it’s a good idea to put the camera on a tripod, so you should invest in one if you haven’t already.
-I used a JOBY GorillaPod 1K, which is about a foot tall, and it kept the camera eye-level when placed on my desk.
+To have an even better experience, it’s a good idea to put the camera on a tripod.
+Invest in one if you haven’t already.
+I used a JOBY GorillaPod 1K, which is about a foot tall, and it kept the camera eye-level on my desk.

 Also, while I didn’t have one on hand, a light (such as this one from Elgato) would take your webcam setup to the next level.
 This gear would increase your budget, but the spend is worth it if you’re a frequent webcam user.